 Click to print charts in this section using PDF format

-Totaling $4.0 billion, The University of Texas System Long Term Fund (LTF) is an internal UT System mutual fund for the pooled investment of over 6,800 privately raised endowments and other long-term funds of the 15 institutions of the UT System.
+Totaling $5.3 billion, The University of Texas System Long Term Fund (LTF) is a pooled UT System investment fund for the collective investment of over 8,500 privately raised endowments and other long-term funds benefiting the 15 institutions of the UT System.
 Most gifts given to fund endowments are commingled in the LTF and tracked with unit accounting much like a large mutual fund.
 Each endowment or account purchases units at the LTF's market value per unit.
 Cash distributions are paid quarterly, on a per unit basis, directly to the UT System institution of record.
-Distributions from the LTF fund scholarships, teaching, research, and medical liability insurance programs across the UT System.
+Distributions from the LTF fund scholarships, teaching, and research across the UT System.

-In order to take advantage of lower unit costs, attractive investment opportunities, and broader diversification benefits available from a larger investment fund, the endowment assets in the LTF are invested in The University of Texas System General Endowment Fund (GEF), a broadly diversified mutual fund created by the UT Board of Regents in March, 2001, which is managed by The University of Texas Investment Management Company (UTIMCO).
-The LTF currently owns 81.2% of the GEF's $4.9 billion net asset value.
+In order to take advantage of lower unit costs, attractive investment opportunities, and broader diversification benefits available from a larger investment fund, the endowment assets in the LTF are invested in The University of Texas System General Endowment Fund (GEF), a broadly diversified pooled investment fund created by the UT Board of Regents in March, 2001, which is managed by The University of Texas Investment Management Company (UTIMCO).
+The LTF currently owns 84% of the GEF's $6.3 billion net asset value.
 LTF contributions are invested in the GEF on a quarterly basis.
 These contributions purchase additional GEF units at the prevailing market value price per unit.
 The other GEF unit holder is the Permanent Health Fund (PHF).